omkarmoghe/portable_expressions/README.md

 serverless_function_call(:run_expressions, multiply_step.to_json, inputs.to_json) #=> 9
 ```

 This is an oversimplified example to illustrate the kind of code you can write when your logic or procedure is **stateless** and **portable**.
-This paradigm allows you to decouple services from one another in interesting and scalable ways.
 Here we demonstrated arithmetic, but the `operator` can be any Ruby method that the `operands` respond to, which means your `Expressions` can do a lot more than just add or multiply numbers.

 See [example use cases](#example-use-cases) for more ideas.